asiakostrzewa/ShazamDesignSystem/docs/Branding.md

 ### Letter case <!-- omit in toc -->

-Make all titles, headings and components (such as labels or buttons) case-sensitive.
+Start all titles, headings and components (such as labels or buttons) with a capital letter.
 Remember to capitalize Shazam.

 ### Lists <!-- omit in toc -->